Let’s start with the good news first

 Private debt collectors cannot place liens on property or levy accounts.
 Furthermore, they cannot accept offers in compromise or installment agreements.

 The tax landscape is always evolving, and skilled tax lawyers are essential when dealing with the IRS.
-Based in New York City and serving a global clientele, the attorneys of Goldburd McCone provide the highest levels of representation in the full range of tax controversies.
+Based in New York City and Long Island and serving a global clientele, the attorneys of Goldburd McCone provide the highest levels of representation in the full range of tax controversies.